Myria-de/keepassxc/README.md

 sudo make install
 ```

 To enable autotype, add `-DWITH_XC_AUTOTYPE=ON` to the `cmake` command.
-KeePassHTTP support is compiled in by adding `-DWITH_XC_HTTP=ON`.
+KeePassHTTP support is compiled in by adding `-DWITH_XC_HTTP=ON`. chromeKeePassXC browser extension support is added with `-DWITH_XC_BROWSER`.
 If these options are not specified, KeePassXC will be built without these plugins.

 ### Contributing